Steamworks Documentation

 While Steam keys are a free service Steam provides for developers to run their playtests, they are not unlimited.
 When you are at the point when you want to request more than 50,000 keys for your Steam Playtest, your playtest is effectively an open beta and you should feel comfortable opening signups on your Steam store page.
 Valve looks at each request on a case by case basis and reserves the right to reject Steam Key requests.

 If you have any questions, please reach out to us and submit a ticket.
+You can also view our Steam Key rules and guidelines here.

 Common Configurations